 Croatia enjoys three different climates: The coast has a pleasant Mediterranean climate with a high number of days of sunshine per year.
 Summers are hot and dry and winters are mild and wet.
 Most islands receive more than 2,600 hours of sun a year.
 Temperatures drop slightly as you move inland, where the climate is continental and moderate.

 Croatia is divided between the Latin-influenced coast and an interior which is more Central European.
 The official language is Croatian, although English is spoken widely, particularly in larger cities.
 The capital is Zagreb with almost 800,000 inhabitants.

 Croatia is established as a parliamentary democracy and guarantees the right and inviolability of private property.
 Also, rights acquired through capital investment are constitutionally guaranteed.
 Free transfer and repatriation of profits and capital are guaranteed to foreign investors.
 Asset forfeiture is possible only following a final court decision.

-Croatia declared independence in 1991, and in 1992 became a full member of the United Nations.
-On July 1, 2013, Croatia became a 28th full member of the European Union, which opened up new opportunities for entrepreneurs in areas including trade, investment, and financial flows.
+Croatia became a full member of the United Nations in 1992 and became a 28th full member of the European Union in 2013, which opened up new opportunities for entrepreneurs in areas including trade, investment, and financial flows.

 Since 1998, Croatia has seen a steady growth of tourist visits and overnight stays.
 Croatia had an increase of 35% in tourist arrivals between 2010-2015.
 14.3 million tourists visited Croatia in 2015, and the number is expected to continue to increase.